- May 19, 2017

 - Category: Indian Infrastructure Series, Research Reports

 Prime Minister Narendra Modi has always been with the mission of eliminating poverty from the country.
 To achieve the same, along with a double-digit growth, the infrastructure has to be augmented in an integrated manner.
 The government has been constantly focusing on developing a strong network of waterways, railways and roadways.
-Out of these three, the roadways having the most significant importance can be shown by one out of many facts:
+Out of these three, the roadways having the most significant importance can be shown by one out of many facts: The road sector; which is classified into National Highways, State Highways, Rural Roads, Urban Roads, Project Roads and other PWD Roads; actually influences the pace and structure of the development of a nation.

 The major difference between the transportation charges clearly shows how much in demand the roadways are.
 The cost of transportation of vehicles per km through the roads is Rs.
 1.25, which is 317% more than that of the charge for waterways.